stephencweiss/stephencharlesweiss.com/content/blog/2019-11-09/aha-moments-classes-javascript.md

 }
 ```

-The difference this time was that I realized _what_ I was doing by deriving `MyClass` from `React.Component` and how `super` played a role in it.
+The difference this time was that I realized _what_ I was doing by deriving `MyClass` from `React.Component` and the role `super` played in passing the props along to React.

-I don't know how many times I've written this without really considering what it meant.
-The [React docs](https://reactjs.org/docs/state-and-lifecycle.html#adding-local-state-to-a-class) try to call it out:
+I don't know how many times I've written this without really considering what it meant even though the [React docs](https://reactjs.org/docs/state-and-lifecycle.html#adding-local-state-to-a-class) try to call it out:

 > ```javascript
 > class Clock extends React.Component {